Grease (song)

-"Grease" is a song written by Barry Gibb and performed by Frankie Valli (of Four Seasons fame).
-It is the title song for the 1978 musical motion picture Grease, which was based on the 1971 stage play Grease.
-Valli released the song, which celebrates the greaser lifestyle, as a single in May 1978; it sold over seven million copies worldwide and appeared twice on the film's soundtrack, first as the opening track and again as the closing track.
-"Grease" was one of four songs written specifically for the film that had not been in the stage production.
+"Grease" is a song written by Barry Gibb and recorded by Frankie Valli: it was released as a single in May 1978.
+It is the title song for the musical motion picture Grease of that year, which was in turn based on the 1971 stage play Grease.
+The song celebrates the greaser lifestyle.
+It sold over seven million copies worldwide and appeared twice on the film's soundtrack, first as the opening track and again as the closing track.
+"Grease" is one of four songs written specifically for the film that had not been in the stage production.

 Background

 Jim Jacobs and Warren Casey had written a different title track for Grease for its original Chicago production, but the song was discarded when the show was picked up on Broadway.
 Barry Gibb was commissioned to compose a new title song for Robert Stigwood's film of the stage musical.